Musée Rodin: Photography

 The Musée Rodin preserves an important collection of 25,000 photographs.
 Among these, 7,000 were collected by Rodin himself.
-The artist showed indeed a great interest for this science and art, and he has collaborated with many photographers, such as Eugène Druet, Jacques-Ernest Bulloz, Adolphe Braun or Edward Steichen.
+The artist showed indeed a great interest in this science and art, and he has collaborated with many photographers, such as Eugène Druet, Jacques-Ernest Bulloz, Adolphe Braun or Edward Steichen.

 Subjects and themes are varied, Rodin's personal albums attest to his centres of interest and artistic sources, while the portraits and newspaper photographs illustrate his work and his life.
 Above all, these photographs are a great source to learn what happened in the studio between 1877 and Rodin's death, in 1917.